 Detailed information about running and completed processes for the Workbench session is provided under the Processses tab, found in the lower, left side of the Workbench.
 When logged into a CLC Server, the status of your jobs that are running, completed or queued on the server, are also displayed.

-Several options are revealed by clicking on the small icon () next to a given process, as shown in figure 2.18).
+Several options are available after clicking on the small icon () next to a given process, as shown in figure 2.19).

-For completed processes, some of these options provide a convenient way to locate results in the Navigation Area:
+For completed jobs, these options provide a convenient way to locate results in the Navigation Area:

 - Show results Open the results generated by that process in the Viewing Area.
 (Relevant if results were saved, as described in Handling results.)